James4Ever0/notes/find an unused random local port and announce it on redis.md

 issues were found when launching apps on fixed ports.

 maybe you should create this entry inside your `lazero` package? no need for uploading to pypi, just keep it under `pyjom` and leave a local install script there.

+make sure all services are going to launch after the `redis_service.service` target.

 python to get unused port:
 ```python